solipsismvr/solipsism/README.md

 Adding physics
 --------------

 As well as rendering scenes, bindings can also be used to incorporate physics.
-A separate package, `silverstripe-ammo`, provdies integration with the Ammo.js physics engine.
+A separate package, [solipsism-ammo](https://github.com/sminnee/solipsism-ammo), provdies integration with the Ammo.js physics engine.

 To add physics to your scene, first set up the binding: